mleedavis/uav-image-processing-classification/README.md

 # Pre-processing Imagery to Obtain Orthomosaics, DTM, and DSM
 Pre-processing imagery to orthorectify imagery, produce final orthomosaics, incorporate ground control points, and produce digital terrain and digital surface models can be carried out in a variety of proprietary and open source software.
-An example image should look something like this green band which has been extracted from a final mosaic (for ease of display the green band is rendered with a black to white stretch here...):
+An example image should look something like this green band which has been extracted from a final mosaic image covering a several hectare spring and intermittent stream restoration project site (for ease of display the green band is rendered with a black to white stretch here):

 ![](images/OS_GreenBand2.png)

 # Texture Analysis and Canopy Height Model Calculation
-This step utilizes the process-imagery.R script to generate additional variables for differentiating functional groups and plant species in image classification.
+This step utilizes the process-imagery.R script to generate additional variables for differentiating functional groups and plant species in the image classification step outlined below.

 ## Process orthomosaic bands to obtain first-order-occurrence measures for textural analysis
 Texture analysis is used to generate additional predictor variables beyond red-blue-green values obtained from image pixels.
-Texture analysis will create new rasters by defining new pixel values based on neighboring rgb values; this process can be run for each band (the red,green, and/or blue bands) of the orthomosaics, however the example here utlizes only the green band.
+Texture analysis will create new rasters by defining new pixel values based on neighboring rgb values; this process can be run for each band (the red,green, and/or blue bands) of the orthomosaics, however the example here utilizes only the green band.

-Neighborhoods with similar values (bare ground for instance, which is expected to be more uniform that shrubs or trees) will result in 'smoother' textures than neighborhoods with dissimilar values (shrubs, trees, or other 'rougher' surfaces that are expected to vary more across short distances).
+Neighborhoods with similar values (bare ground for instance, which is expected to be more uniform that shrubs or trees) will result in 'smoother' textures than neighborhoods with dissimilar values (shrubs, trees, or other 'rougher' surfaces that are expected to vary more in rgb values across short distances).
 This step can be very slow for larger extents  (modification to loop through parallel process on the to-do list).

-Neighborhood variance, entropy and skewness are computed here.
-Neighborhood (window) size should be set based on the number of pixels that covers objects of interest.
+Neighborhood variance, entropy, and skewness are computed here.
+Neighborhood (window) size should be set based on the number of pixels that cover an object(s) of interest.
 In this example a neighborhood of 15 pixels was utilized.

 ## Calculate vegetation height (CHM)
-Vegetation height (or the Canopy Height Model) is also computed as a new raster in this step by subtracting the digital terrain model (DTM) from the digital surface model (DSM).
+Vegetation height (or the Canopy Height Model) is also computed as a new raster in this step by subtracting the digital terrain model (DTM) from the digital surface model (DSM) obtained from step 1 above.
   DTM-DSM = CHM

 These models are typically computed via 'structure from motion' methods unless lidar is available.
 These methods rely on parallax in overlapping imagery, therefore vegetation that obscures the land surface may impact the utility of this step, however it typically performs well in non-forested areas.